nfdi4plants/nfdi4plants.github.io/src/content/news/2021-09-30-make-a-september-to-remember.md

 [![Chlamy 2020+1](../../images/News-Items/Chlamy2021.svg "Chlamy 2020+1"){width=60%}](https://twitter.com/nfdi4plants/status/1434876008038027270)

 Back in Germany, the following week already brought joint work on DataPLANT Services as part of our 1st ARC Hackathon.
-Together we worked on the following topics:
+Together we worked on the following topics
 * Creation of sample ARCs
 * Ontology
 * Raw data parser